 Winter shared a few stories that come from the theatre portion of the Centennial Building.
 It’s also been noted that in 1988, psychics visited the building and uncovered a few more details that weren’t known about the building.

 But in the annals that Winter has compiled through close to five decades of work, he has not uncovered any proof that the following has happened.

 Through word-of-mouth, the story goes that a man was on trial for a serious crime.
 Assumptions point to rape or something on a level with that charge.
-When the judge announced a guilty verdict, it was either his father or uncle, who had been pacing one the women’s balcony at the back, came to the edge and shouted, “You must right the wrong”.
+When the judge announced a guilty verdict, it was either his father or uncle, who had been pacing on the women’s balcony at the back, who came to the edge and shouted, “You must right the wrong”.